terkelg/brolly/README.md

 The entire setup consists of three parts:

 1. **Controller:** Umbrella with NodeMCU and sensors.
-2. **Server:** MQTT broker to pass communication back and forth from between umbrella and game.
+2. **Server:** MQTT broker to pass communication back and forth between umbrella and game.
 3. **Game:** Front-end canvas game

 ### 1. Controller/Umbrella